Skip to main content

 NCAA

 Join us in English I for a series of journeys.
 In each unit of the course, we embark on a new journey.
 Through the study of literature, nonfiction, and life, we will explore the unknown, search for identity and equality, and seek achievement, opportunity, and understanding.
-You will read to analyze the way language is used to express human motivation and will research to examine the results of actions in the real world.

 Duration